 Adopted June 8, 2011, to be effective July 1, 2011; Revised Interim Adopted September 25, 2014; Second Revised Interim Effective December 1, 2014; Approved to transition from Interim to Permanent June 23, 2015.

-Additional Resources: A Report of Faculty Teaching Workload Covering the Years 2000 to 2006 (UNC General Administration, 2008); UNC Enrollment Growth Funding Productivity Matrix
+A Report of Faculty Teaching Workload Covering the Years 2000 to 2006 (UNC General Administration, 2008); UNC Enrollment Change Funding Model

 The purpose of this regulation is to define faculty workloads at East Carolina University as per policies established by the UNC Policy Manual and the ECU Faculty Manual.
 The Brody School of Medicine and the School of Dental Medicine are excluded from this regulation and will be governed by separate workload regulations, which must be approved by the Vice Chancellor for Health Sciences.